Great Atlantic and Pacific Tea Company Warehouse (Buffalo, New York)

 The Great Atlantic and Pacific Tea Company Warehouse, also known as the A&P Warehouse and The Keystone Warehouse Company, is a historic warehouse building located in Buffalo, Erie County, New York.
-It was built in 1917, is an eight-story reinforced concrete industrial building encompassing 250,000 square feet of warehouse space.
+It was built in 1917, and is an eight-story reinforced concrete industrial building encompassing 250,000 square feet of warehouse space.
 It has a one-story wing built of concrete block walls and steel framing.
 The building was occupied by The Great Atlantic & Pacific Tea Company until 1975.

 The building is currently undergoing conversion and rehabilitation into loft residential units.
 It was listed on the National Register of Historic Places in 2016.